SixArm/resume-help/README.md

 ## Content

-☐ Use your best information.
+☐ Prioritize your best.

-* ✅ Do put your best, most-relevant, most-important information.
+* ✅ Do prioritize your most-relevant most-important most-valuable information.

-* 🚫 Don't put everything or extraneous information.
+* 🚫 Don't try to list everything, such as extraneous information.

+☐ Summarize your purpose.

+* ✅ Do summarize why you're right for the specific company and job.

+* 🚫 Don't put an objective statement, because it's outdated.

 ☐ Show your top 3 relevant work samples.